The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Camera Quality

 Like the TCL FLIP Go, the TCL Classic has a 2 MP rear-facing camera that delivers subpar results.
 After taking some photos, I felt that the image quality was not great, but it was largely dependent on the environment.
-For example, if I took a photo in a well-lit area, I could make out the details just fine.
-Alternatively, if the lighting was anything less than perfect, the image was blurry or grainy.
-However, if you’re more concerned about staying connected than taking photos, this won’t be a major concern.
+If I took a photo in a well-lit area, for example, I could make out the details just fine.
+If the lighting was anything less than perfect, the image was blurry or grainy.
+If you’re more concerned about staying connected than taking photos, however, it won’t be a major concern.

 -